-(1) A different minimum limit is specified in §§ 429.14 through 429.65 of this subpart; or a.
-Revising paragraphs (a)
+(1) A different minimum limit is specified in §§ 429.14 through 429.65 of this subpart; or

 (2) Only one unit of the basic model is produced, in which case, that unit must be tested and the test results must demonstrate that the basic model performs at or better than the applicable standard(s).
 If one or more units of the basic model are manufactured subsequently, compliance with the default sampling and representations provisions is required.